 Walking time: 5 ½ hours

-Today’s route is scattered with places of interest, like the town of Labro, which is evocative, charming and very well kept.
+Today’s route is scattered with places of interest, like the town of Labro, which is evocative, charming, and very well kept.
 The characteristic village of Morro Reatino still has a beautiful castle gate and the remains of its old medieval town walls and towers.
-Continue your walk towards Francis’s beech: a tree so well-loved that it has itself become a little living sanctuary.
+You can go directly to Poggio Bustone or extend the route and walk towards Francis’s beech: a tree so well-loved that it has itself become a little living sanctuary.
 The beech tree is famous for its exceptional shape, with branches, which are sinuously interwoven creating waves and knots of unusual beauty.
 It is said that the tree assumed this shape to shelter Saint Francis from a storm, which took him by surprise during a solitary retreat.
 The last stretch takes you on a shortcut downhill on mule tracks to the village of Poggio Bustone.
 “Good day to you good people!” is how Francis greeted the surprised villagers of Poggio Bustone, when he entered the town through the lower gate in 1208.
 He had come from Assisi and was accompanied by his first companions: Bernardo da Quintavalle, Pietro Cattani, Egidio, Sabatino, Morico, Masseo e Giovanni della Cappella.

 Francis slept in a cave in the rocks.
 Here an angel in the form of a young man appeared to him, reassuring him that his sins would be forgiven: “ Do not torment yourself, oh Francis, for your sins will be forgiven as you have asked God”.
 Today in this place there is a little church with a small bell tower.
 The church is known as ‘Sacro Speco’ (the ‘Holy Cave’) and was built partly in the 14th and partly in the 17th century.
 A few narrow steps take you into the upper part and on the right, you can clearly see the Cave of Revelations.
 The sanctuary at Poggio Bustone as we see it today is the result of various stages of building and rebuilding work over the course of the centuries.
 The oldest, original part is a small convent, which dates back to the 13th century.
 You will stay in Poggio Bustone in the old centre of town.
 In case the B&B is full you will be transported by vehicle to a **** hotel in Rieti.